Child Support Enforcement faced little setback from COVID-19

 The Child Support Division of the Buchanan County Prosecutors Office announced an end of the year collection of payments that had very little setback from the ongoing pandemic.

-This was all despite office closings and limited staff.
-Cathy Grimsinger, the Director of Child Support Enforcement, said
+Cathy Grimsinger, the director of Child Support Enforcement, said this was all despite office closings and limited staff.

-The office was able to collect a total of $18.4 million of delinquent child support in 2020.
+The Buchanan County Prosecutor’s Office was able to collect a total of $18.4 million of delinquent child support in 2020.
 This was just slightly below their collection from 2019.
 Grimsinger said this came as even a shock to her, but noted one thing during the pandemic that may have helped.

 The division is able to work along with needs in a case, but needs communication.
 Grimsinger said they have options if someone is struggling while providing child support.